thinking024/NWPU/English.md

 # 为什么选择NWPU

+Firstly, I’m deeply impressed by the strong academic atmosphere in NWPU.
+There are many excellent teachers with strong academic ability and responsibility.
+The Software Engineering discipline at this school is in a leading position in China, and it makes a large number of outstanding academic achievements every year.
+I suppose this is the most important factor in my decision.

-Firstly, I have been deeply impressed by the strong and pragmatic academic atmosphere in NWPU.
-In my opinion, as one of the most famous universities in China, it provides people with enough room to get further enrichment.
+Besides, in my opinion, as one of the most famous universities in China, it provides people with enough room to get further enrichment.
+As a student who aims to make achivements in software engineering, I am looking forward to a broad and splendid stage.

-Besides,  computer science and software engineering disciplines of NWPU are in a leading position in China, and there are many excellent teachers with strong academic ability and responsibility.

-As a student who aims to make achivements in academia, I am looking forward to a broad and splendid stage.
 NWPU is my best choice.

 # 学过哪些计算机课程 What courses did you take?

-As a software engineering student, I took many common computer courses like data structure, operating system and database.
-In addition, I also learned some advanced subjects, such as Data Mining and Big Data, which helps me have a better understanding on leading research.
+As a software engineering student, I took many basic computer courses like data structure, operating system and database.
+In addition, I also learned some advanced subjects, such as Data Mining and Big Data, which can help me have a better understanding on leading research.

 Amoung these courses, my favorite is Data Structure.
-On the one hand, the teacher is very responsible and taught me well.
+The first reason is that the teacher is very responsible and taught me well.
 So my interest was arisoused fully.
 Another important reason is that I learned a lot in this course, including many basic algorithms which are often used in computer science.

 # 研究生期间的计划

-There must be many things  to learn if I were enrolled into my ideal research field.
+There must be many things to do if I were enrolled into my ideal research field.

 If I am luckily admitted, I will try my best to finish all the courses as planned.

 At the same time I will start reading papers and doing some academic research with the seniors and my supervisor.

-And then, I’ll finish my graduation thesis, take part in internships,and prepare for my future employment.
+Then, I’ll finish my graduation thesis, take part in internships, and prepare for my future employment.

 I am dreaming of the participation of some relevant projects of my major, for this reason, I will get more experience in practice.

-I believe my post-graduation life would be enriched and meaningful in NWPU.
+In a word, I’m firmly convinced that my postgraduate life will be enriched and meaningful in NWPU.

 # 读研期间面临的挑战

-There may be many challenges.
+There may be many challenges in my postgraduate life.
+For example, how to adapt to postgraduate life quickly, how to get along well with my supervisor and how to deal with peer pressure.
-But I think the hardest thing is scientific research.
+But I think the hardest is scientific research.

-In order to solve it, I need to understand professional knowledge, and then I need to put forward innovation.
+In order to solve this problem, I need to have a good understanding on professional knowledge, and then I need to put forward innovation.
 There will be many problems during this period, but I won't be afraid.

 In face of challenges, I will actively communicate with my supervisor and ask for suggestions.
-At the same time, I will also communicate with senior students to learn experience.
+At the same time, I will also communicate with senior students to get some experience.

-Focusing on what i'm interested in, I don't feel afraid and bored.
+Focusing on what I'm interested in, I won’t feel afraid or bored.

 # 是否读博

-Well, I thought about it.
-But both my parents and I don’t have a complete concept of doctor(Ph.D).
+Well, I have already thought about it.
+But both my parents and I don’t have a complete concept of a doctor degree.
+Frankly speaking, I haven’t make any preparation for it.
-When I was in college, I didn't know the requirements of doctor's scientific research level, English ability and comprehensive quality.
+After all, I’m still a senior student and I don’t know the requirements for a doctor degree, like scientific research level, English ability or comprehensive quality.
+Pursuing a PhD is serious , so I have to be cautious and think twice.

-Therefore, I want to gradually understand the daily life of scientific research and improve my comprehensive quality during my postgraduate period.
+Therefore, I want to gradually adapt to the daily life of scientific research and improve my academic ability during my postgraduate period.

-If I meet the requirements of a doctor in the future, I will consider about it.
+If I meet the requirements for a doctor degree in the future, I will take it into consideration.